GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 ### Corroborated Observations

 - Ryan's decline was broader than Nienke: it affected activity, sleep, exercise, dance, work, friends, family contact, neighbor contact, eating concerns, and self-care.
+- Ryan's withdrawal was selective rather than absolute: he avoided Nienke at his apartment while still sometimes accepting low-demand neighbor contact or bowling-related contact.
 - Ryan's social network did notice and try to reach him.
 - Ryan presented different aspects of reality to different audiences.
 - Ryan repeatedly used psychological labels for other people but did not similarly pathologize Nienke.
 - Ryan had an older pattern of romantic absorption and partner-centered accommodation, including the Lauren and Cara relationships.
+- Ryan had earlier observable patterns of moodiness, self-focused distress narration, disengagement, and napping during group activity, remembered by Garrett and Heather through the "Eeyore" nickname and by John through the New Hampshire trip.
+- Ryan's 2022 Facebook relationship-update conflict supports a pattern of indirect romantic disclosure and counter-accusation rather than apology.
 - Ryan's caretaking/usefulness role with Nienke was substantial and partner-like in practice.
 - Nienke's attachment to Ryan cannot be reduced to transportation because she pursued contact after he stopped providing rides.
+- The relationship may nevertheless have felt asymmetrical to Ryan before January because he was often available for support/logistics while ordinary continuity or holiday acknowledgment from Nienke appeared inconsistent.
 - Friends reinforced Ryan's romantic interpretation of Nienke more than they challenged it.
+- Olivia later stated that many friends encouraged Ryan's hope that he and Nienke would be good together or looked picture-perfect.
 - Maarten's perspective is largely missing from the recovered analysis.

 ### Plausible Inferences